debMan/cheatSheets/lpic2-cheatsheet.md

 ### Compile from source

-At first, read README, TODO, and etc. Usually, we use three commands to make compile from source:
+At first, read README, TODO, INSTALL, and etc. Usually, we use three commands to make compile from source:

 ``` bash
 ./configure                    # check prerequisits